Social pedagogy: By country

-Denmark

-Danish social pedagogues usually qualify at Seminariets (seminariums), which offer 3.5 year courses that include 3 placements in different pedagogic settings throughout the period of studies.
-Some seminariums also offer short courses on social pedagogy in English.
-Further studies at MA level often combine social pedagogy with interlinked disciplines, such as social work, sociology or psychology, and can be pursued at several universities.

-Czech Republic and Slovakia

-Czech and also Slovak social pedagogues usually study at the university level (there is also possibility to study at the college where they will get a DiS. degree).
-Social Pedagogy is offered as a Bachelor study programme.
-For research based studies, Social Pedagogy can be studied as Master programme after finishing the bachelor's degree.
-The academics separate Social Pedagogy from the social work and they look at them as at two separate disciplines.

-In Slovakia is Social pedagogy a part of professional network in Educational and psychological centres (as part of school facilities) and also in schools.

-North America
+United States

 In the United States, Arizona State University's School of Social Transformation offers a master of arts degree in social and cultural pedagogy.
 The 30-unit program requires 10 three-credit courses.
 The core courses (9 credits) include Foundations of Social Transformation, Research Methods, and Social and Cultural Pedagogy: Theoretical and Practical Issues.
 Students complete five elective courses (15 credits) and then either a thesis or a capstone project (6 credits).
 The program develops students' capacity to analyze non-formal education policies and practices and examine the educational impact of a range of institutions, organizations and associational spaces.
 It provides training and skills for work in settings such as: adult education, community organizing, literacy programs, museum education, dis/ability programs, youth and sports programs, peace education, environmental education, religious organizations, health education, civic education, Indigenous and tribal communities, for-the-job and on-the-job training.
 There is also a professional organization, the Social Pedagogy Association (SPA), which was established as a 501(c)3 nonprofit in 2016 by graduates of the social and cultural pedagogy masters program at ASU.
 The goal of SPA is to encourage and track the growth of social pedagogy in the United States.